CliMA/ClimaArtifacts/merra2_aerosols/README.md

 - SO4: Sulphate aerosol
 - DST01, DST02, DST03, DST04, DST05: Dust Mixing Ratio (bin 1, bin 2, bin 3, bin 4, bin 5)
 - SS001, SS002, SS003, SS004, SS005: Sea Salt Mixing Ratio (bin 1, bin 2, bin 3, bin 4, bin 5)

+### Additional Variable

+One additional variable, `z_sfc` is included.
+It is defined on the latitude and longitude dimensions, and contains the surface elevation for that location.

 ## Citation